(4.3) HISTORY - September 30, 1968: An Infamous Date for the Ocklawaha River

 Compiled by Ocklawahaman Paul Nosca

-With the assistance of Captain Erika Ritter & Roy R. "Robin" Lewis III
+With the assistance of Captain Erika Ritter & the late Roy R. "Robin" Lewis III

 The featured 30 September 1968 newspaper clipping was discovered on 25 August 2013